Do you suffer from stomach pain when running or stomach pain after running? You may be suffering from running stomach and these tips can help!

 Let’s review each briefly.

 If you go into exercise dehydrated, it’s unlikely that you will be able to “catch up” on your hydration.
-Therefore, I always recommend my clients to review hydration tips especially in the summer months (and that includes water + why electrolytes matter) before starting exercise.

 When you’re dehydrated, symptoms like cramping, headaches, dizziness and bloating are very common.
 In essence, your body is working harder on everything.